-In view of the COVID-19 pandemic, the museum will be closed through March 30.
+In view of the COVID-19 pandemic, the museum is currently closed.
 All events and programs will be rescheduled to the extent possible.
 During this closure, please explore our online exhibits and resources.

 The 1891 Tampa Bay Hotel, now a National Historic Landmark, is home to The University of Tampa and the Henry B. Plant Museum.
 During the 1880s, Henry Bradley Plant was building an empire of railroads, steamships and hotels.
 He wanted that empire to have a palace and that palace was the Tampa Bay Hotel – now referred to as Florida’s “first Magic Kingdom.”